tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 25. Create 6 diretories the first directory should be called companydata and it should be located off of the root folder so if you ran a pwd command in the folder is should look like this `/groupdata`.
 Now the other 5 directories should be located under the groupdata folder and be called `finance hr it marketing sales`

 26. Now change the group ownership of each of the folders you just created to correspond to the name group.
 For example the it group should be owned by the it group.
+If you need a add a users to a specific group you can run the following command `sudo usermod -a -G adm username`.
+For example if you wanted to add barack to the it group you would run the following command `sudo usermod -a -G it barack`.

 27. Once you have completed these exercised please run the get-history.sh command and drop the file into the individual google drive that I will share with each of you.